e-middleton/A1/README.md

 Any references or resources used besides JavaDoc and course materials:
 Reflection on your experience with this assignment:

 I didn't work with anybody else for this assignment.
 I did attend office hours.
-I did not use any materials other than class notes.
+I did not use any materials other than class notes and Javadoc.

 I had some trouble keeping track of everything because there were so many details in the instructions.